jinweida/TrustedBench/README.md

 See [Contributing](/CONTRIBUTING.md)

 ## License
-The Caliper codebase is release under the [Apache 2.0 license](./LICENSE).
-Any documentation developed by the Caliper Project is licensed under the Creative Commons Attribution 4.0 International License.
+The TrustedBench codebase is release under the [Apache 2.0 license](./LICENSE).
+Any documentation developed by the TrustedBench Project is licensed under the Creative Commons Attribution 4.0 International License.
 You may obtain a copy of the license, titled CC-BY-4.0, at http://creativecommons.org/licenses/by/4.0/.